Emm-Anuel100/GOAUTH2-php/README.md

-# GOAUTH2-php
+# GOAUTH v2-php
-Login with Google integration using php
+🌐💢 Allow users to login into your web application using their Google account